Dark Reign (comics)

 Dark Reign is a 2008 to 2009 comic book branding used by Marvel Comics.
-It deals with the aftermath of the "Secret Invasion" storyline, which leads to a shift of power in the Marvel Universe toward Norman Osborn.
+It deals with the aftermath of the "Secret Invasion" storyline, which resulted in a shift of power in the Marvel Universe toward Norman Osborn.
 The title refers to Osborn's rise to national power and the ramifications thereof.
 Joe Quesada, then-editor-in-chief of Marvel Comics, stated that "Dark Reign is not really an event, it's what's happening in the Marvel Universe."
 He believes that "Dark Reign leads to an interesting place in the Marvel Universe.
 I think you'll see a pulling back at the end of Dark Reign, but you'll understand at the end of it what we were trying to get to."

 Publication history

-The story-line begins with the release of Secret Invasion: Dark Reign, a one-shot Brian Michael Bendis (writer) and Alex Maleev (art), in December 2008.
+The story-line begins with the release of Secret Invasion: Dark Reign, a one-shot by Brian Michael Bendis (writer) and Alex Maleev (art), in December 2008.
 It continued in standalone mini-series and some individual issues of ongoing Marvel Comics titles throughout 2009.
 Selected ongoing Marvel titles were temporarily renamed to highlight their involvement in the story-line.

-Initial promotional images for the story-line included a series of "We Lost, They Won" images showing: a severed robotic head of Iron Man, Emma Frost holding Cyclops's blood-covered visor, the new Captain America bowing to Norman Osborn's Iron Patriot form, Daken's Wolverine form looking down, Thor motionless on Loki's female form, Venom's Spider-Man appearance defeating Spider-Man, Henry Pym's Wasp alias (with Wasp's picture in the background), and the Green Goblin (which quotes that "He won").
+Initial promotional images for the story-line included a series of "We Lost, They Won" images showing: a severed robotic head of Iron Man, Emma Frost holding Cyclops's blood-covered visor, the new Captain America bowing to Norman Osborn's Iron Patriot form, Daken's Wolverine form looking down, Thor motionless on Loki's female form, Venom's Spider-Man appearance defeating Spider-Man, Hank Pym's Wasp alias (with Wasp's picture in the background), and the Green Goblin (which quotes that "He won").

 There is no core limited series as there was in the preceding Secret Invasion event.
 Instead, the story-line is made up of one-shots that help fill in the gaps, limited series exploring the effect of the event on teams and individuals, as well as tie-ins with other ongoing series.
 The main story-line led into the 2010 "Siege" crossover event, although some plot elements are ongoing.